AdobeDocs/adobeio-events/sdk/journaling.md

 }, 10000)
 ```

-One can also have multiple subscriptions to a single observable, each transforming and filtering events on different criteria or applying any other operators as follows:
+You can also have multiple subscriptions to a single observable, each transforming and filtering events on different criteria or applying any other operators as follows:

-Simple subscription to observable

 ```javascript
 const { filter, map, takeWhile } = require('rxjs/operators')